esper-io/console_docs/docs/devices-groups/device-settings.md

 -   AKA
 -   AKA_PRIME

+Choose 'Yes' from the hidden field drop-down to create hidden Wi-Fi networks.
+You cannot scan a hidden Wi-Fi network from the device.
+For example, when you open the Wi-Fi section of your device, you will not see a hidden network even if one is within range.

 In Android 10 and above, when a WiFi access point is added directly from the device, it is recommended that GPS is ON so that  WiFi access point can reflect back on the Console.

 ###  Location Settings